xxxcp/xxxcp.github.io/_pages/about.md

 My recent research interests are in **Video Retrieval**，**Video Understanding**, **Vision and language**,**Multi-Modal** and **LLM**.

-09/2023 -- Now: M.S in Big Data and IoT, sSchool of Applied Science, Macao Polytechnic University, Macao, China
+09/2023 -- Now: M.S in Big Data and IoT, School of Applied Science, Macao Polytechnic University, Macao, China

 09/2019 -- 06/2023: B.S. in Vehicle engineering，School of Automotive and Mechanical Engineering, Xiamen University of Technology, Xiamen, China